zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 it breathes very quickly.
 You can hear the sound co ming from your mouth because you are very tired.
 If you run suddenly, or  walk up a lot of stairs, you might pant.
 Because you are so tired, you have prob lems breathing.

-Omar is panting and the only thing he can hear is t he panting and his “last gasp.”
+Omar is panting and the only thing he can hear is the panting and his “last gasp.”
 Your “last gasp” (gasp) is the last thing you do be fore you die.
 It’s your dying breath.
 Sometimes you will hear on a TV show or mov ie someone who is just about to die, and the last thing you hear is their “last gasp” and then they die.
 Well, I didn’t die.
 I just finished our explanation .

 And now we’ll listen to the dialogue one more time.